Love Among the Ruins (Burne-Jones): Description

 The title refers to Robert Browning's poem Love Among the Ruins, published in Men and Women in 1855.
 The subtext is the ending of Burne-Jones' four-year love affair with his model Maria Zambaco.
 She attempted to commit suicide in the Regent's Canal in 1869 after he attempted to end their affair.

 The work depicts two lovers in blue robes, a man and a woman, seated together on a stone capital amid the ruins of buildings.
 A broken column is at their feet, covered with briar rose, perhaps an allusion to Burne-Jones' Briar Rose series.
 In the background is a door with a frieze of putti, and arches leading into the distance.
-The setting may be influenced by the ruins of Polyandrion from the Hypnerotomachia Poliphili.
+The setting may be influenced by the ruins of Polyandrion from the Hypnerotomachia Poliphili, published in 1499 and attributed to Francesco Colonna.

 When sold at Christie's in 2013, the lot essay identified the models as the Italians Alessandro di Marco and Antonia Caiva.
 Others have suggested that they may be Maria Zambaco and Gaetano Meo.
 The model in the second version may be Bessie Keeane.
 Whoever the models are, the male and female figures are taken to allude to Burne-Jones himself and his lover Maria Zambaco.